| +Home | Museum | Wanted | Specs | Previous | Next |

 by 2 will result in 0.
 However, performing 1.00 divided by 2 will result in 0.50; and performing 1.00000 divided by 2 will result in 0.50000.

-The [X-] key (with the - located under the X) appears to work the same as
+The [X-] key (with the - located under the X on the key cap) appears to work

-which was a thoughtful addition which many early calculators (and many
+thoughtful addition that many early calculators (and many even today)

 The Compet 20 with Case Removed As part of the effort to resurrect